xamcat/mobcat-samples/cpp_with_xamarin/README.md

     }
     ```

     **NOTE:** A [SafeHandle](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.safehandle?view=netframework-4.7.2) is the preferred way to work with unmanaged resources in managed code.
 This abstracts away a lot of boilerplate code related to critical finalization and object lifecycle.
 The owner of this handle can subsequently treat it like any other managed resource and will not have to implement the full [Disposable pattern](https://docs.microsoft.com/dotnet/standard/garbage-collection/implementing-dispose).

 #### Creating the internal wrapper class

 1. Open **MyMathFuncsWrapper.cs**, changing it to an internal static class

-    ```
+    ```csharp
     namespace MathFuncs
     {
         internal static class MyMathFuncsWrapper